semihsmg/heat-map/README.md

 | **System Tray** | Runs in background, right-click for menu |
 | **Pause/Resume** | Toggle logging anytime |
 | **Startup Option** | Auto-launch with Windows |

 ---

+## Privacy

+Your data stays on your machine.
+Period.

+- **100% offline** — No internet connection, no analytics, no telemetry
+- **Local storage only** — Everything stored in `%APPDATA%/KeyboardHeatMap/`
+- **No keystroke content** — Only counts which keys, not what you typed
+- **Aggregated daily totals** — No individual timestamps, just daily summaries
+- **You control your data** — Delete the database anytime to reset

+---